 Four horrible tourists in my carriage, train to Tangier was late, stopping in an unpronouncable town for 2 hours, causing me to miss bus to Chefchaouen, and where I could have been stranded if not for Ismail’s advice using my last phone credits.

 Unexpectedly continuing to Tangier, a city I originally planned to overnight-train to (hmmm!), and another 2.5-hour delay, I had no negotiating power nor an ATM, so I kissed 75 euros goodbye for the scariest taxi ride ever and only tipped because I was thankful to be alive.
-Also cheated of a clear night and lost a choice bus to Fez.
+Also cheated of a clear night of exploring, and lost a choice bus to Fez.

 Once at Casa Perlata, life changed.
 I could speak Spanish, hearing more than a few Holas, enjoyed super sfenj and got lost for three hours in a slice of life where I was the only foreigner.
 A night of rain was followed by a morning walkabout in a real-life Chagall painting of blues, minarets and mosques with gorgeous inlaid woodwork, and too many beautiful doors to count or photograph.